The growth of social innovation in Europe is hampered by:

 The pilot Social Innovation Initiative will network ongoing and new policies and programmes in the field of social innovation at EU level, in Member States, regions and municipalities, and linking these with activities in civil society, such as social entrepreneurs, the third sector and the social economy.

 (2) Learning networks (ESF) and pilot actions (PROGRESS) have been set up in a significant number of member states, and at EU level, developing capacities and support infrastructures that assist public administrations and stakeholder organisations s in raising awareness of the value of social innovations, using social experimentation to prepare for reforms, providing financial support to social innovators, sharing good practice across national borders, and scaling up successfully tested innovations.
+The new Employment and Social Innovation programme (EaSI) to start in 2014 is based on this experience but will offer many more possibilities.

 (3) The ESF will review its investments in institutional capacity building (more than € 2 billion), mutual learning between Member States and transnational cooperation another (€ 2 billion), innovative activities (up to. € 1 billion) and local employment initiatives with a view to identify good practice, capacity building and encouragement for further innovative action.